 Finally, dust can damage your furniture and floors.
 Dust can scratch and scuff up your furniture, especially wooden pieces.
 So those hardwood floors and your antique desk?
 Dust them regularly.

 Types of Dusting Tools

 When it comes to dusting tools, there are lots to choose from.
 Some are more practical in specific areas, such as mops for floors.
-However, if you have a certain preference, are lacking on storage space, or just want to try something new, there are plenty of options.
+However, if you have a particular preference, are lacking in storage space, or just want to try something new, there are plenty of options.

 - They are durable.

 Dusters are probably what you think of when you picture the dusting chore.
 While these are somewhat old-fashioned, they’re great tools!
 These typically consist of a long handle with the dusting mechanism on the end — sometimes made of feather or microfiber.

 - They come in various materials, including microfiber, lambswool, feather, and more.

 - Good for reaching high places and tight corners.

 - Lighter dusters are gentle, so you don’t have to rearrange ornaments.